 Vehicle tax, registration and insurance

-You do not have to pay vehicle tax for any mobility scooter or powered wheelchair if it’s registered as a class 3 invalid carriage.
+You do not have to pay vehicle tax for any mobility scooter or powered wheelchair if it’s registered as class 3.

-Check whether a vehicle is registered as an invalid carriage by asking the seller when you buy it.
+Check whether it’s registered as a class 3 vehicle by asking the seller when you buy it.

 Change the owner’s details when you buy a mobility scooter or powered wheelchair